+30th September is a common accounts deadline, with around 300,000 UK businesses due to file their annual company accounts by that date.
 Last year alone, 25,049 companies missed the September accounts deadline (and an additional 643 filed in the final hour), contributing toward the 223,640 late filing penalties handed out by Companies House last year.

 Does my company need to file accounts at Companies House?

-It is worth noting, the deadline for filing your first accounts at Companies House is 21 months after your company’s incorporation date.
+However, the deadline for filing your first accounts at Companies House is 21 months after your company’s incorporation date.

 If your company is trading and your accounts are due, we would advise contacting your accountant as soon as possible to prepare and file full (‘statutory’) annual accounts before the deadline.